sjneph/satfactor/README.md

 00011
 00111

-which are binary representations for decimals 3 and 7, the factors of 21.
+which are binary representations for decimal integers 3 and 7, the factors of 21.

 If an input integer has more than 2 factors, and the SAT problem is solved, the output will be two of the factors only.
 These may not be prime numbers (you could test for that easily in Maxima, Maple, or Mathematica).
 You could input each of them to